fxdxdex/howto/index.md

 - Leverage - 1.1 to 30.5x
 - Total Notional Size (Collateral * Leverage) = (This amount - Collateral) would be reserved in the pool's avaliable for securing position.
 - Entry Price
-- Liquidation Price - Price at which liquidation protocol would close the position if the (collateral + trading fee + borrow fees) < 0.
-For a long position, it would be lower than entry price.
+- Liquidation Price - Price at which liquidation protocol would close the position if the (collateral - trading fee - borrow fees + profit - loss) < 0.
+For a short position, it would be higher than entry price.

 In case a user is going for Limit Order, he/she need to put their desired Entry Price as well.